apache/cloudstack-www/docs/index.md

 Most of the pages and blog posts are written in Markdown, which is like a text file usually ending with `.md` extension.
-These .md files are used by Docusaruas (the static-site website framework) to generate html-based website so we don't have to write html by manually.
+These .md files are used by Docusaruas (the static-site website framework) to generate HTML-based website so we don't have to write HTML by manually.

-You may co-relate with the source of this (markdown) page at: https://github.com/apache/cloudstack-www/blob/main/src/pages/website-guide.md
+You may co-relate with the source of this (Markdown) page at: https://github.com/apache/cloudstack-www/blob/main/src/pages/website-guide.md

 For basic Markdown syntax reference, please refer: